MaastrichtU-IDS/dsri-documentation/docs/openshift-debug.md

 ![Argo project](/dsri-documentation/img/argo-logo.png)

-To get into the container.
-Create a YAML with the command `tail /dev/null` to keep it hanging.
+Get into a container, to understand why it bugs, by creating a YAML with the command `tail /dev/null` to keep it hanging.

 > Example for [d2s-download](https://github.com/MaastrichtU-IDS/d2s-download):